Maria Schicklgruber: Family

 Maria was born in the village of Strones in the Waldviertel region of the Archduchy of Austria.
 She was the daughter of farmer Johannes Schicklgruber (29 May 1764 – 12 November 1847) and Theresia Pfeisinger (7 September 1769 – 11 November 1821).
 Maria was a Catholic; what is known about her is based on church and other public records.

-Maria was one of eleven children, only six of whom survived infancy.
+Maria was one of eleven children, of whom only six survived infancy.
 Her early life was that of a poor peasant child in a rural and largely forested area in the northwest part of Lower Austria, northwest of Vienna.

 In 1821, Maria's mother died when Maria was 26 years old.
 She received an inheritance of 74.25 gulden, which she left invested in the Orphans' Fund until 1838.
 By that time it had more than doubled to 165 gulden.
-At that time, a breeding pig cost 4 gulden, a cow 10–12 gulden and an entire inn perhaps 500 gulden.
+At that time, a breeding pig cost 4 gulden, a cow 10–12 gulden, and an entire inn perhaps 500 gulden.
 Werner Maser wrote she was a "thrifty, reserved, and exceptionally shrewd peasant woman."

 The birth of Alois

 In 1837, when she was 42 years old and still unmarried, her only child, Alois, was born.
 Maser notes that she refused to reveal who the boy's father was, so the priest baptized the baby Alois Schicklgruber and entered "illegitimate" in place of the father's name on the baptismal register.
-Historians have discussed three candidates for the father of Alois:
+Historians have discussed various candidates for the father of Alois: